On the vDVZ discontinuity in massive conformal gravity: The Newtonian singularity

-It is not difficult to see that the MCG Newtonian potential (\ref{58}) is finite at the origin, which is a necessary condition for the renormalizability of the theory \cite{Gia}.
-In addition, the massless limit provides a zero order term of $e^{-mr} \approx 1$ in the MCG Newtonian potential, which confirms that the theory is free of the vDVZ continuity.
+where we chose $k^{2} = 32\pi G/3$ in order to (\ref{65}) agree with the Newtonian potential in the limit where $m$ tend to infinity.
+It is not difficult to see that (\ref{65}) is finite at the origin, which is a necessary condition for the renormalizability of the theory \cite{Gia}.
+In addition, the massless limit provides a zero order term of $e^{-mr} \approx 1$ in the MCG potential, which confirms that the theory is free of the vDVZ discontinuity.